Explore some of Pittsburgh's East End neighborhoods.

 Hungry after all of that walking and shopping?
 Head to Church Brew Works, a restaurant and brewery housed in an old church.
 The unique architectural interior is breathtaking and both the food and beer are rich and plentiful.
 Try the pierogies or the beer battered bison corn dogs.
 And get the beer sampler so you can pick your favorite brew!

-If you're looking for a nightcap, head further up Liberty Avenue (about 10 blocks) into Bloomfield - Pittsburgh's "Little Italy" where you'll find the Bloomfield Bridge Tavern with great local and touring bands; Howler's Coyote Cafe a cool hangout to hear local and national rock bands five nights a week; and Nico's Recovery Room, a great place to watch sports or sing karaoke.
+If you're looking for a nightcap, head further up Liberty Avenue (about 10 blocks) into Bloomfield - Pittsburgh's "Little Italy" where you'll find Howler's Coyote Cafe, a cool hangout to hear local and national rock bands five nights a week; and Nico's Recovery Room, a great place to watch sports or sing karaoke.